kaleidos/grails-postgresql-extensions/README.md

 ### Arrays

 The plugin supports the definition of `Integer`, `Long`, `Float`, `Double`, `String`, and `Enum` arrays in your domain classes.

-The EnumArrayType behaves almost identical to IntegerArrayType in that it stores and retrieves an array of ints.
+The `Enum` arrays behaves almost identical to `Integer` arrays in that they store and retrieve an array of ints.
 The difference, however, is that this is used with an Array of Enums, rather than Ints.
 The Enums are serialized to their ordinal value before persisted to the database.
-On retrieval, they are then converted back into their original Enum type.
+On retrieval, they are then converted back into their original `Enum` type.

+#### Example

 ```groovy
 import net.kaleidos.hibernate.usertype.ArrayType